dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 ### Reaching the enrollment dashboard via url

 You reach the enrollment dashboard either by typing in the address bar of your browser or using the user interface of the capture app.
-In this section we are focusing on the first use-case, where you type or paste the url you want to access in the Address bar.
+In this section we are focusing on the first use-case, where you type or paste the url you want to access in the Address bar....

 ![](resources/images/capture_app/enrollment-dash-01.png)